 Skip to main content

-In this guide, you will add a keyword guardrail, send allowed and blocked traffic through AISIX, and then review how guardrail scope and remote guardrail options work.
+In this guide, you will create a keyword guardrail, send allowed and blocked traffic through AISIX, and verify that AISIX rejects matching content before calling the upstream model.

 Prerequisites